Weak trading hits JPMorgan, profit falls in three core businesses

 "When you look at other companies that will report I expect it's going to be exactly the same situation," said Michael Yoshikami, who oversees $1.5 billion as chief executive of Destination Wealth Management in Walnut Creek, California.

-Bank of America Corp and Citigroup Inc, which report on Wednesday and Thursday respectively, have said they expect trading revenue to drop about 5 percent in the quarter.
+Bank of America Corp (BAC.N) and Citigroup Inc (C.N), which report on Wednesday and Thursday respectively, have said they expect trading revenue to drop about 5 percent in the quarter.

 Markets and Investor Services revenue fell 15.6 percent to $5.41 billion, contributing to a more-than-expected 6.4 percent drop in overall net revenue to $23.54 billion.